Montague semantics and modifier consistency measurement in neural language models: Experimentation and discussion

-\paragraph{Phrase Generation}~
+\subsubsection{Phrase Generation}

-The ANs were generated from the adjective and noun lists by using a regular language defined by the expression ``$(adj~~)+noun$'' with $adj$ and $noun$ comprising the lists of adjectives and nouns respectively, e.g., $adj = (wild|red|...)$, $noun = (student|dog|...)$.
-All the phrases up to 3 words were generated (e.g., ``wild dog'', ``square assumed law''), for a total of 44652 ANs in the final phrase dataset\footnote{\url{https://drive.google.com/file/d/1_VGg5RYeRG_i94N4zcgHX_8nGdGtvaOx}}.
+The phrases were generated by using a regular language defined by the expression $(adj~)+noun$, where $adj$ and $noun$ are taken from the lists of adjectives and nouns respectively.
+More formally, $adj = (wild|red|...)$ and $noun = (student|dog|...)$.
+All the phrases up to 3 words were generated: e.g. ``wild dog'' and ``square assumed law''.
+The final dataset contains \textit{44652 phrases}\footref{fn:dataset}.

+For reasons of space, we introduce a shorthand notation for the two types of phrases we generate: we write AN (respectively, AAN) to denote a phrase composed of a single adjective followed by a noun (respectively, two adjectives followed by a noun).
+With slight abuse of notation, we also use AN and AAN to refer to the set interpretation (denotation) of a phrase rather than the phrase itself.